xpack/web-jekyll/pages/core/xpm/cli/list.md

 ### List global packages (`-g|--global`)

-List the packages installed in the global storage.
+List the packages installed in the global store.

 ### List system packages (`-sy|--system`)

-List the packages installed in the system storage.
+List the packages installed in the system store.

 ### Configuration (`-c|--config`)